Thirty Three & ⅓, George Harrison’s seventh solo album, was his first release on his Dark Horse record label.

 I Me Mine

 ‘Woman Don’t You Cry For Me’ was written in December 1969, when Harrison was on tour in Sweden with Delaney & Bonnie, and was nearly recorded for All Things Must Pass.
-‘Beautiful Girl’ dated from early 1970, composed when Harrison was co-producing Doris Troy’s self-titled album.
+‘Beautiful Girl’ dated from late 1969 or early 1970, composed when Harrison was co-producing Doris Troy’s self-titled album.

 ‘True Love’ was the album’s only cover version.
 It was written by Cole Porter and published in 1956, and was performed by Bing Crosby and Grace Kelly in High Society.